-Let’s Zero in on the Fundamentals of Total Productive Maintenance to Increase Maintenance Department Productivity and Reliability
+Let’s Zero in on the Fundamentals of Total Productive Maintenance to Increase Maintenance Department Productivity, Reliability, and Drive OEE

 Maintenance Reliability or Total Productive Maintenance is a significant contributor to peak operational performance in manufacturing, impacting critical KPIs like uptime, throughput, capacity, and much more.
 This is especially true as the unpredictability of the global economy stresses assets and equipment to new levels to stay ahead of demand.
 The “run until it breaks” mentality just doesn’t cut it.
 Instead, you need to look at your entire approach to maintenance and its impact on your operation’s performance.
 Let’s dig into our comprehensive approach to increasing the productivity and reliability of your maintenance department.

-POWERS has developed a proven Management Operating System (MOS), with a strong central core, to deliver the optimium results for immediate improvement and long-term sustainability.
+POWERS has developed a proven Maintenance Management Operating System (MMOS), with a strong central core, to deliver the optimium results for immediate improvement and long-term sustainability.
 Our Plan vs. Actual vs. Variance approach drives the heartbeat of a strong Maintenance Operating System.
 We focus on the following core elements:

 - Planning and Scheduling

 Importance of Planning and Scheduling

 The first element in a solid Maintenance Reliability System is Planning and Scheduling.
 This is the foundation of the any effective Management System.
 Planning and Scheduling leads to accountability: Who is doing the work?
 What is being worked on?
 When will this activity take place and how long it will take to accomplish?
 This results in increased mechanic utilization and productivity, better coordination between departments, and ultimately, more “wrench time”.